torchlard/Notes/Server/Container/docker.md

 limit application to specific set of resources

 ## union file systems
+iamge: each layer build on top of other, group of filesystem

-fiel system operate by creating layers => very lighweight, fast provide building blocks for containers
+file system operate by creating layers => very lighweight, fast provide building blocks for containers
 UnionFS variants: AUFS, btrfs, vfs, DeviceMapper